 If you answered yes to any of the questions above, you should contact the Law Office of Doug Goyen.
 We produce results for our customers.
 We get them the money our clients deserve for their injuries.
 Attorney Doug Goyen has handled thousands of injury cases, including slip and fall injuries, and has recovered millions of dollars in settlements and judgments.
 He has held a valid Texas attorney’s license since 1997.

 Thousands of people are injured in the North Texas area each year as a result of premises issues that cause a “slip and fall.”
 If you were injured on business property in the Dallas area due to a dangerous condition, you are probably looking for a Dallas slip and fall lawyer.
-The majority of personal injury lawyers in Dallas handle premises liability and slip and fall cases.
+The majority of personal injury lawyers handle premises liability and slip and fall cases.
 When it comes to slip and fall cases, the Texas Supreme Court has carved out some rules that protect business owners while making consumer recovery more difficult.
 You will almost certainly require the assistance of a lawyer to help you recover in your case.

 Slips and Falls fall under the category of “Premises Liability.”
 In Texas, premises laws govern who can and cannot recover for a slip and fall or other injury caused by a dangerous condition on the premises.

 The owner of the property is liable for an injury that occurs on their property if it can be proven that the injury was caused by the owner’s negligence.
 If you have unpaid medical bills, lost income, pain and suffering, or other injuries or damages as a result of a property owner’s negligence, you may be able to recover from that property owner if your lawyer can identify the negligence or dangerous condition that caused your injury.
 The sooner you hire a slip and fall injury lawyer, the more likely it is that your injury lawyer will be able to obtain the necessary evidence to ensure that you are able to recover in your case.